Singer of Songs

-Singer of Songs is a studio album by American country artist Janie Fricke.
+Singer of Songs is a studio album by American country music artist Janie Fricke.
 It was released in May 1978 via Columbia Records and contained ten tracks.
 It was the debut studio album of Fricke's recording career and contained three songs that were released as singles to the country market.
 Its most successful single was a cover of "Please Help Me, I'm Fallin'", which reached the top 20 of the American country singles chart.

 Background and content

 Janie Fricke was a background vocalist and commercial jingle singer until she was signed by Columbia Records.
 Fricke would have a series of singles that would make her among the most successful country artists of the 1980s.
 Her first Columbia release was the 1977 song "What're You Doing Tonight".
 It was included on her debut studio album, which was recorded in sessions between June and November 1977.
 These sessions were produced by Billy Sherrill at the Columbia Recording Studio, located in Nashville, Tennessee.
 A total of ten songs comprised the collection.
 The album was mostly a collection of new recordings, with the exception of the song "Please Help Me, I'm Fallin'", which was a cover of the hit by Hank Locklin.
 In addition, "We Could Have Been the Closest of Friends", would also be recorded by Kenny Rogers around the same time for his album Love or Something Like It.